Az első lépések

 Working with large data sets requires using data sources and formulas that can be delegated.
 It is the only way to keep your app performing well and ensure users can access all the information they need.
-Take heed of blue dot suggestions that flag places where delegation is not possible.
-If you are working with small data sets (less than 500 records), then you can use any data source and formula as processing can be done locally if the formula cannot be delegated.
+Take heed of blue-dot suggestions that flag places where delegation is not possible.
+If you're working with small data sets (less than 500 records), you can use any data source and formula as processing can be done locally if the formula cannot be delegated.

 We are continuing to add delegation support to existing data sources, as well as add more data sources.

-Imported Excel workbooks (using the "Add static data to your app" data source), collections, and tables stored in context variables do not require delegation.
-All of this data is already in memory and the full PowerApps language can be applied.
+Imported Excel workbooks (using the "Add static data to your app" data source), collections, and tables stored in context variables don't require delegation.
+All of this data is already in memory, and the full PowerApps language can be applied.

-The next step is to only use formulas that can be delegated.
+The next step is to use only those formulas that can be delegated.
 Included here are the formula elements that could be delegated.
-However, every data source is different, and not all of these are supported by every data source.
-Check for blue dot suggestions in your particular formula.
+However, every data source is different, and not all of them support all of these elements.
+Check for blue-dot suggestions in your particular formula.

 These lists will change over time.
-We are working to support more functions and operators with delegation.
+We're working to support more functions and operators with delegation.